pro-saqib/pro-saqib/README.md

 🌍 **Location:** Lahore, Pakistan

 ## About Me
 I'm passionate about crafting seamless and engaging web experiences.
-As a 25-year-old web developer based in Pakistan, I delve into the world of full-stack web development, striving to create innovative and user-friendly solutions.
+I delve into the world of full-stack web development, striving to create innovative and user-friendly solutions.

 ## Skills
 - **Frontend:** HTML, CSS, BootStrap, Tailwind CSS, Sass, JavaScript, React